ararslan/license-to-vim/README.md

 (See the **Stub** column in the table.)
 For applicable licenses, you can get the stub using `:Stub('abbr')`.
 Calling `:Stub` on licenses without an available stub causes an error.

+## Installation

+If you don't have a preferred installation method, I recommend installing [Vim Plug](https://github.com/junegunn/vim-plug).
+Then just add

+    Plug 'ararslan/license-to-vim'

+to your .vimrc or equivalent and submit `:source` and `:PlugInstall`.

+## License

+Copyright (C) 2016, Alex Arslan.
+Distributed under the same terms as Vim itself.
+See `:help license`.